ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 The following are the main files available in all build distributions:

-* `build/ckeditor.js` &ndash; The main UMD distribution script, containing the editor core and all plugins.
-Compatible with ECMAScript 6 enabled browsers.
-A smaller download.
+* `build/ckeditor.js` &ndash; The main UMD distribution script, containing the editor and all plugins.
-* `build/ckeditor.compat.js` &ndash; The same as the above, for browsers not compatible with ES6.
 * `ckeditor.js` &ndash; The source entry point of the build.
 It can be used for complex bundling and development.
+Based on it the `build/ckeditor.js` is created (by webpack).
+* `build-config.js` &ndash; The build configuration, based on which the `ckeditor.js` file is created.

 ## Loading the API